Divorce: Mediated divorce

 Divorce mediation is an alternative to traditional divorce litigation.
 In a divorce mediation session, a mediator facilitates the discussion between the two parties by assisting with communication and providing information and suggestions to help resolve differences.
 At the end of the mediation process, the separating parties have typically developed a tailored divorce agreement that can be submitted to the court.
 Mediation sessions can include either party's attorneys, a neutral attorney, or an attorney-mediator who can inform both parties of their legal rights, but does not provide advice to either, or can be conducted with the assistance of a facilitative or transformative mediator without attorneys present at all.
 Some mediation companies, such as Wevorce, also pair clients with counselors, financial planners and other professionals to work through common mediation sticking points.
 Divorce mediators may be attorneys who have experience in divorce cases, or they may be professional mediators who are not attorneys, but who have training specifically in the area of family court matters.
 Divorce mediation can be significantly less costly, both financially and emotionally, than litigation.
 The adherence rate to mediated agreements is much higher than that of adherence to court orders.

 Polygamy and divorce

 Polygamy is a significant structural factor governing divorce in countries where this is permitted.
-Little-to-no analysis has been completed to explicitly explain the link between marital instability and polygamy which leads to divorce.
-The frequency of divorce rises in polygamous marriages compared to monogamous relationships.
-Within polygamous unions, differences in conjugal stability are found to occur by wife order.
-There are 3 main mechanisms through which polygamy affects divorce: economic restraint, sexual satisfaction, and childlessness.
+There is little analysis of the link between marital instability and polygyny that leads to divorce.
+The frequency of divorce rises in polygynous marriages compared to monogamous relationships.
+Within polygynous unions, differences in conjugal stability are found to occur by wife order.
+There are three main mechanisms through which polygyny affects divorce: economic restraint; sexual satisfaction; childlessness.
 Many women escape economic restraint through divorcing their spouses when they are allowed to initiate a divorce.